trans-travel/trans-travel/us/ks.md

    showers, locker rooms, homeless accommodations, etc.
  * Non-binary people are required to use facilities based on sex assigned at birth.
+ * Some cities have protections against gender-identity discrimination, but it is unclear how that is reconciled with state law.

 It is unknown how this would be enforced.